GhadiAlzahrani/3M/README.md

-# 3M
+# Manage My Money "3M"
 Advanced Programming - JavaFX

 Our project aims to assist individuals in effectively managing their finances and purchases.
 We provide comprehensive solutions for budget management, purchase tracking, and